TheoVerhelst/TheLostGirl/README.md

 And then go have a coffee.
 The executable is now available by running `./TheLostGirl`.
 For now, the compilation was tested only under Linux.
+If you have problems with steps above, send me an email.

 ## API Reference